nobodyhub-team/reading-notes/Java-Design-Patterns/4-behavioral.md

 # Behavioral Design Patterns

 ##  Observer Design Pattern
-The Observer Pattern is a kind of behavior pattern which sis concerned with the assignment of responsibilities between objects.
-The behavior pattern s characterize complex control flows that are difficult to follow at run-tim.
+The Observer Pattern is a kind of behavior pattern which is concerned with the assignment of responsibilities between objects.
+The behavior pattern s characterize complex control flows that are difficult to follow at run-time.
 They shift your focus away from the flow of control to the let you concentrate just on the way objects are interconnected.

 The Observer Pattern defines a one-to-many dependency between objects so the when one object changes